Avionics Repair University and School Program Information

 Employment Outlook and Salary Information

 Because the FAA requires all maintenance work performed on aircraft to be conducted by certified mechanics, or under the supervision of a certified mechanic, most employers prefer to hire mechanics who have FAA certifications.
 After completing an approved program, avionics technicians are prepared to pass the written, oral and practical tests needed for FAA airframe, powerplant or combined A&P certification.
-Once certified, technicians can find employment in the air transportation industry with a variety of employers, including major airlines, government agencies and small local airports.
+Once certified, technicians might find employment in the air transportation industry with a variety of employers, including major airlines, government agencies and small local airports.
 Demand for avionics mechanics is expected to grow at a slower-than-average rate in the coming years, increasing 6% from 2010-2020, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS also reports that as of May 2012, the median hourly wage for avionics technicians was $26.61.

 Continuing Education Information

-FAA regulations require avionics repair technicians to maintain their certification through continuing education and work experience in the field.
+FAA regulations require avionics repair technicians to maintain their certifications through continuing education and work experience in the field.
 Technicians must complete at least 1,000 work hours within the 24 months prior to certification renewal in addition to taking at least 16 hours of continuing education courses every two years.
 As technicians gain more experience and wish to advance to supervisory roles, an aircraft inspector's authorization is recommended.
 In order to be eligible to obtain an inspector's authorization, technicians must hold an A&P certification for at least three years and have a minimum of 24 months of hands-on experience.
-Some avionics technicians choose to continue their education in order to pursue other closely-related career fields, such as aviation engineering, communication engineering, electronics design or product development.
+Some avionics technicians choose to continue their education in order to pursue other closely-related careers in areas such as aviation engineering, communication engineering, electronics design or product development.

 Related to Avionics Repair School